electronicfieldguide/efg2/IzPackInstaller/ReadMe/ReadMe_Main.txt

      flush privileges;
    - Exit MySQL and restart it, then restart Tomcat.

-Q: The EFG2 software requires me to log in the first time I run it, how is that possible?
+Q: The EFG Data Importer requires me to log in the first time I run it, how is that possible?
-A: The EFG2 software uses your MySQL account user name and password for the login.
+A: The EFG Data Importer uses your MySQL account user name and password for the login.
-For the first time you log in, this is likely the root mysql user.
-Please refer to the EFG2 manual for more information.
+For the first time you log in, this is likely the MySQL root user.
+Please refer to the EFG Data Importer manual for more information.